koredalin/laravel-quote-quiz/README.md

 - Better visualization of Questionnaires List.
 - JS and CSS files could be refactored, so they are in more separate directory structure.
 We could add 'admin' folders.
 - "\resources\js\questionnaires\questionnaires.js" - This file is too big and too complicated at the moment.
 It could be refactored.
+- Also, we can add a message into "questionnaires.js" if the form is submitted successfully on the backend.
 - There could have "App\Http\Controllers\Admin" namespace.
 So, we will know which code needs user login, privileges, etc..

 ## Local Server Installation